10 Amazing Facts You didn’t Know about the Terracotta Warriors

 Over 2,200 Years' History

 In 221 BC, a few years prior to the Roman Empire's engagement in the Second Punic War with Carthage, Alexander the Great's Greek Empire had fallen apart, and the Indian Maurya Dynasty had faded leaving south Asia divided and at war, a powerful and prosperous dynasty was established in central China.
 This was the Qin, the first period of entire unification of China.
 At that time, the dynasty was the most powerful state in the world with a population of 20 million and annual revenue worth 2,000 kilograms of silver.
 The powerful military and economic strength of the nation enabled the completion of such a great wonder - the huge funerary project with numerous terracotta warriors guarding the First Qin Emperor's mausoleum.
+This giant project was stopped and buried underground since 208 BC.

 Who's the Owner of Terracotta Army?